46620/dd-training-site/docs/chores/cleaning/sandwich.md

 !!! info
     This guide will be for Turbo Chef Ovens and Hatco toasters.

-Firstly, empty out all the warmers and turn them off if not done already.
+First, empty out all the warmers and turn them off if not done already.
 Wipe out the inside if there are crumbs in it.
 If somehow cheese gets on the inside and burns on, you need to ask God to help with that.

 Next turn the toaster off, hold the power button until it says the cooling fans are on, pressing it does nothing.
 After it cools down, take the rack off the ramp.
 Then wipe the ramp down and put it in the sink.